Frequently Asked Questions - COVID-19 (Coronavirus)

 - remember to practice good hygiene, and

-- keep 1.5 metres distances between you and other people at the court wherever possible.
+- keep 1.5 metres distance between you and other people at the court wherever possible.

-If you do not have a lawyer, you should contact the relevant court registry by phone or email and ask what options may be available for you to participate without having to come to court.
+If you do not have a lawyer, you should contact the relevant court registry by phone or email and ask happened in court.
 Please make sure you contact the registry no later than the working day before your court date.